 - James Joseph Greco (b.
 1958), American businessman and entrepreneur, Chief Executive Officer, President of Sbarro, Inc

-- Michael Greco, American Democrat politician, Delegate to Democratic National Convention from New York, 1964
+- Michael Greco, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1964

 - Joseph Anthony Greco (b.
-1919), American Democrat politician, Member of Wisconsin State Assembly from Milwaukee County 3rd District, 1955-60
+1919), American Democratic Party politician, Member of Wisconsin State Assembly from Milwaukee County 3rd District, 1955-60

 - John Greco, American Republican politician, Candidate for U.S. Representative from Texas 2nd District, 1964